 The iPhone and iPad apps have the same problem as the Apple TV app.
 They're shared across the same ecosystem, resulting in the same bugs across all of these devices.
 If you plan to use Funimation, you may want to stream on a different device.

 Funimation on Android phones and tablets

 Funimation also seems to have a problem with its Android apps.
-The Android apps have a paltry 3.3 out of 5 stars across over 114,000 reviews.
 Again, the issue is with bugginess and buffering, although many users also complain about the interface.
 We note below, though, that your viewing experience via the apps is far better than on a desktop.

 Funimation streaming library

 Current data scraped from Funimation indicates that the site has just under 700 titles available for viewing as of this time of writing.
 That includes 650 TV shows and about 50 movies.
 The total amount of viewable content is around 13,000 hours, which is not insignificant.
 That's going to grow massively once the service merges with Crunchyroll.

 If you plan to use Crunchyroll, we recommend its apps.
 They're much more user-friendly with the interface.

 The desktop UI is just painfully clunky and hard to navigate.
 You can find all of the content under its "Shows" category, but if you're using the app, the navigation is far more intuitive and faster, giving you easily-accessed sections for "My Queue", "My Library", "All Shows", "SimulDub", and "Genres".

 Seriously, it's a world of difference, and enough that we actively recommend against using the desktop version of Funimation, at least until they improve the desktop UI.

 Beyond that, Funimation has several wonderful features available through its content library.